 Are Zoom Phishing Scams A Concern For Users?

-The scam messages, designed to cause panic, warned that "your Zoom account has been suspended" or that "you missed a meeting," and offer a helpful link to log back in.
+The scam messages, designed to cause panic, warned that "your Zoom account has been suspended" or that "you missed a meeting" and offered a helpful link to log back in.
 By clicking the link, you would be taken to a fake login page designed to capture your Zoom user credentials, allowing hackers to use or steal your Zoom account.
-While we’re seeing fewer zoom phishing campaigns like this, as long as Zoom remains popular, we won’t be free from these scams - so stay alert and think twice before clicking on any links.
+While we’re seeing fewer Zoom phishing campaigns like this, as long as Zoom remains popular, we won’t be free from these scams - so stay alert and think twice before clicking on any links.

 What Is Zoom-Bombing & How Does Zoom Address It?